sambitmishra0628/PSP-GNM/README.md

-You will need access to a Linux machine (or a MacOS or Windows 10 with Windows Subsystem for Linux enabled).
-The specific instructions below work best in a Linux (Ubuntu 18.02/Ubuntu20.04) platform
+You will need access to a Linux machine (or a MacOS, or evan a Windows 10 having Windows Subsystem for Linux enabled and Ubuntu installed).
+The specific instructions below work best in a Linux (Ubuntu 18.02/Ubuntu20.04) platform.

 To get a local copy up and running follow these simple steps:
 - Install miniconda: